JonSewi/Sewi-Extentions/README.md

-# Sewi-Extentions
+# Sewi-Extensions
-Here's my collection of Bitwig extentions (a.k.a.
+Here's my collection of Bitwig extensions (a.k.a.
 Remote Scripts).
 I'm new to a lot of things in the dev world, including Git, so helpful feedback is appreciated.

 !!
 I'm sharing these for collaborative purposes.
 For growth.